 The main text of the variorum edition—including front and back matter, Whitman's preface, and the twelve poems—is based on a copy of the 1855 Leaves of Grass held at the University of Iowa Archives and Special Collections.
 Our choice of a base text was necessarily arbitrary.
 Because of the apparently random way in which the printed gatherings were assembled, there is currently no way of identifying if there is such a thing as an "original" issue—that is, a single copy that contains the "first state" of everything before any of the type slipped, before Whitman or someone in the Rome office made corrections and changes, and that consists only of first state gatherings in the earliest stages of printing.
 Such a copy probably does not exist, and, if so, it too would be a random (and not intentional) assemblage.
 Therefore the Iowa copy of the first edition furnishes a fixed reference point we need in order to track the changes that happened throughout the process of printing the copies.
 Any single copy would offer that stable base on which we could build the record of changes: our selection of the Iowa copy is not intended to privilege a particular reading of any variant.

 In some cases variants exist in a range of subtle variations.
 Examples are the period on page 56 and an early version of the frontispiece image (for more information, see the introduction to the variorum).
-In order to be able to categorize these differences effectively, and—hoping that some information will be more helpful to the user of the variorum than none—in these cases we have grouped copies into two options based on their closeness to the defining characteristic of the variant state.
+In order to be able to categorize these differences effectively, and—hoping that some information will be more helpful to the user of the variorum than none—in these cases we have grouped copies into two options based on their closeness to the defining characteristic of the reading of the variant.
 Where we know gradations to exist we have noted the fact in the annotations associated with the variant.

-The poetic line is the fundamental unit of the variorum for the purpose of describing relations between manuscripts and notebooks and the printed text.
+The poetic line is the fundamental unit of the variorum for the purpose of describing relations between manuscripts and printed text.
 Our decision to organize the variorum around the line is based on scholars' contention, drawing on Whitman’s material practices and patterns of revision, that "for Whitman the line was the basic unit of his poetry" (Ed Folsom and Kenneth M. Price, Re-Scripting Walt Whitman [Malden, MA: Blackwell, 2005], 32).
 Manuscript lines or prose segments are matched in the variorum to printed poetic lines from the 1855 Leaves of Grass, and we have assigned a number to each printed line for ease of reference.
 Whitman converted much of the prose preface to the 1855 edition of Leaves of Grass into poetry in later editions; we have divided the preface, where possible, into segments as consistent as possible with Whitman’s later division of it into lines.
 For the sections of the preface Whitman did not repurpose in later poems, we have created divisions based on punctuation marking sentence breaks.
 In a few cases, for particularly long sentences, we broke up the prose according to other punctuation marks like dashes or ellipses.
 Our approach to this, then, by order of priority, was as follows:

 1. Breaks as consistent as possible with poetic line breaks in lines Whitman repurposed as poetry in later editions of Leaves of Grass.